-For media or public speaking inquiries, contact Amy here.
+For media inquiries, please contact our press department here.

 With so many tempting distractions and so much emphasis on productivity, it's tough to stay mentally strong in today's world.
 My goal is to help people give up the bad habits that are holding them back so they can become the strongest and best versions of themselves.

 Amy Morin, LCSW is the Editor-in-Chief of Verywell Mind.
 She's also a member of the Verywell Mind Review Board.

 She began working as a psychotherapist in 2002.
 As a licensed clinical social worker, she helped children, teens, and adults build the mental strength they needed to reach their greatest potential.